 (performed by one nurse, the patient can help)

-ANDusage: change of linen, as a preliminary stage for other movements.
+ANDusage: change of linen as a preliminary step for other movements.

-Explain the procedure to the patient, make sure that he understands it and obtain his consent to the procedure.
+Explain the procedure to the patient, make sure he understands it and obtain his consent to perform it.

 Assess the patient's condition and environment.
-Attach the bed brakes.
+Set the bed brakes.

 Make sure the patient is lying horizontally.
-Lower the side rails on the side where the sister is
+Lower the side rails on the sister's side

-Raise the head and shoulders of the patient, remove the pillow and lean it against the headboard
+Raise the patient's head and shoulders, remove the pillow and lean it against the headboard

-Stand at the head.
+Stand at the head of the bed.
 Spread your legs 30 cm wide, bend your knees without leaning forward.

-Place one hand under the neck and shoulders of the patient, the other– under the top his back.
+Place one hand under the patient's neck and shoulders, the other– under the top his back.

-On the count of three, tilt the body and pull the patient's upper back towards you.
+On the count of three, tilt your body and pull the patient’s upper back towards you.

 Change the position of the hands, put one hand under the waist, the other- under the hips.

-On the count of three, tilt the body and pull the lower part of the torso towards you.
+On the count of three, tilt your body and pull your lower body towards you.

-Put your hands under the shins and feet of the patient and on the count of "three" move them towards you.
+Place your hands under the patient's legs and feet and, on the count of three, move them towards you.

-Help the patient raise their head and place a pillow.
+Help the patient raise his head and place a pillow.
 Raise the side rails (if equipped).

-Perform the procedure for which the patient was transferred.
+Perform the procedure for which the patient was moved.

 (performed by one sister)

-Fig.18 Moving the patient from the “lying on his side” position to the “sitting with his legs down” position.
+Fig. 18 Moving the patient from the “lying on his side” position to the “sitting with legs down” position.

-It can be performed both on the functional and on the normal one.used in a forced and passive position.
+Can be performed on both functional and regular ones.Used in a forced and passive position.

-Explain the procedure to the patient, make sure that he understands it and obtain his consent to the procedure.
+Explain the procedure to the patient, make sure he understands it and obtain his consent to perform it.

 Assess the patient's condition and environment.
-Fix the brake; beds.
+Secure the brake; beds.

-Lower the side rails (if any) on the side where the nurse is.
+Lower the side rails (if equipped) on the nurse's side.

-Stand in front of the patient: bring the left hand under the shoulders, right- under knees, covering them from above.
+Stand opposite the patient: place your left hand under your shoulders, right- under knees, covering them from above.
 Bend your knees.
 Don't bend over!

-Have the patient sit down with one hand on the shoulder and the other- for the body.
+Place the patient in a seated position, holding the shoulder with one hand and the other- for the body.

-Make sure the patient is seated steadily and confidently.
+Make sure the patient is sitting firmly and confidently.
 Place a back support.

-Put on slippers for the patient if his feet touch the floor, or put a bench under his feet if they do not touch the floor.
+Put slippers on the patient if his feet touch the floor, or place a bench under his feet if they do not touch the floor.

 "sitting on the bed with legs down" on a chair

-(functional wheelchair with removable footrest) (performed by one nurse, patient can help)
+(functional wheelchair with a removable footrest) (performed by one nurse, patient can assist)

-Fig.19 Moving the patient from the position "lying on his side" to the position "sitting with his legs down".
+Fig. 19 Moving the patient from the “lying on his side” position to the “sitting with legs down” position.

-Explain the procedure to the patient, make sure that he understands it and obtain his consent to the procedure.
+Explain the procedure to the patient, make sure he understands it and obtain his consent to perform it.

 Assess the patient's condition and environment.
-Attach the bed brakes.
+Set the bed brakes.

-Put a chair (wheelchair) next to the bed.
-If possible, lower the bed to the level of a chair.
-At the wheelchair, move the footrest, fix the brakes.
+Place a chair (wheelchair) next to the bed.
+If possible, lower the bed to the level of the chair.
+Move the footrest of the wheelchair and secure the brakes.

-Use one of the ways to hold the patient (Fig. 1).
+Use one of the ways to restrain the patient (Fig. 1).

 Stand on the side where the wheelchair (chair) is located.
 Do not put pressure on the patient's armpits!

-Inform the patient that on the count of three, you will help him to his feet.
-Counting, sway slightly.
-Having put the patient on the count of "three" on his feet, turn with him until he is with his back to the wheelchair (chair).
-Ask the patient to tell you when they touch the edge of the wheelchair (chair).
+Warn the patient that on the count of three you will help him stand up.
+While counting, swing slightly.
+Having placed the patient on his feet at the count of three, turn with him until his back is to the wheelchair (chair).
+Ask the patient to tell you when he touches the edge of the wheelchair (chair).

-Lower him into a wheelchair (on a chair): bend your knees and hold the patient's knees with them, keep your back straight.
-The patient will help you by placing his hands on the handle of the wheelchair (on the edge of the chair) and lowering himself into it.
+Lower him into a wheelchair (on a chair): bend your knees and hold the patient’s knees with them, keep your back straight.
+The patient will help you if he puts his hands on the handle of the wheelchair (on the edge of the chair) and lowers himself into it.

-Seating the patient in a chair (on a chair) is comfortable.
+Make the patient sit comfortably in a chair (chair).

-22 Transferring a patient from a “sitting on a bed with legs down” position to a wheelchair with a non-removable footrest
+22 Transferring the patient from the “sitting on the bed with legs down” position to a wheelchair with a non-removable footrest

 (performed by two people, the patient can help)